DanielBL01/Quiz_Game/README.md

-## Learning Go and Concurrency
+## Concurrency in Go

-nil is the zero value for pointers, interfaces, maps, slices, channels and function types, representing an uninitialized value

-A nil value in the error position indicates that there was no error
+A goroutine is a lightweight thread managed by the Go runtime.